-- 1. A student who withdraws and then reenters the same program at the same institution after 180 days: the repeated course grade will be counted along with the previously assigned grade.
-Repeated course hours will count toward total cumulative hours (pace of progression), or - 2.
+- I. A student who withdraws and then reenters the same program at the same institution after 180 days: the repeated course grade will be counted along with the previously assigned grade.
+Repeated course hours will count toward total cumulative hours (pace of progression), or - II.
 A student who withdraws from a program and then enrolls in a new program at the same institution, or at another institution within any time period.
 The student establishes a new maximum timeframe based on the new program length.
-Hours and grades from the previous program are not included when evaluating SAP for the new program. - Note: SAP Must be evaluated at the point of reentry regardless of the length of time between enrollments.
+Hours and grades from the previous program are not included when evaluating SAP for the new program.

+\ Note: SAP Must be evaluated at the point of reentry regardless of the length of time between enrollments.
 If the student's previous hours + the number of hours required to complete the program is greater than the maximum number of hours, then the student is not eligible for Title IV aid.

-For example A student enrolls in Welding (1296-hour program) and completes 700 hours.
+For example - A student enrolls in Welding (1296-hour program) and completes 700 hours.
 Student returns 2 years later.
 Instructor requires student to retake entire program.
 Student could not complete the program in 150% (1944 hours) as 1296 +700 = 1996 hours.
+Therefore, this student would not be eligible for Title IV aid upon re-entry.

+H. Incompletes An incomplete "I" grade is not utilized at the TCAT.
+The TCAT issues a grade of CONT.
+CONT is awarded when a student completes clock hours within a term for a course but is not able to complete all clock hours for a specific course.
+This grade simply denotes that the student is continuing the course into the next trimester, and the remaining clock hours for the course will be included in the overall clock hours for the next trimester.
+The CONT does not mean the student did not complete the scheduled hours in the trimester, only that all hours were not completed for a course.
+The CONT grade is not included in the GPA calculation.
+Once a course is completed and a grade entered, that grade is factored into a student's GPA.
+The attended hours associated with a CONT grade are factored into a student's PACE of completion.

-Therefore, this student would not be eligible for Title IV aid upon re-entry. - H. Maximum Time Frame (this is for maximum timeframe only, cannot pay more than 100% of student's program length).
-Students may continue to receive State Aid at the pace of 67% or greater until they have been enrolled 150% of their scheduled hours. - 1.
-A student may receive aid while enrolled in this program, up to the point you determine the student cannot complete the program within 150% (our maximum timeframe for SAP).
-The student fails SAP for maximum timeframe at the evaluation point where they can no longer graduate within the maximum timeframe not at the point where they actually hit the number of hours or weeks that make up the maximum timeframe (this point is actually earlier than the actual maximum timeframe).
+I. Maximum Time Frame (this is for maximum timeframe only, cannot pay more than 100% of student's program length).
+Students may continue to receive State Aid at the pace of 67% or greater until they have been enrolled 150% of their scheduled hours.

-2. If the student's previous hours + the number of hours required to complete the program is greater than the maximum number of hours, then the student is not eligible for Title IV aid.
-For example - A student enrolls in Welding (1296-hour program) and completes 700 hours.
+- I. A student may receive aid while enrolled in this program, up to the point you determine the student cannot complete the program within 150% (our maximum timeframe for SAP).
+The student fails SAP for maximum timeframe at the evaluation point where they can no longer graduate within the maximum timeframe not at the point where they actually hit the number of hours or weeks that make up the maximum timeframe (this point is actually earlier than the actual maximum timeframe). - II.
+If the student's previous hours + the number of hours required to complete the program is greater than the maximum number of hours, then the student is not eligible for Title IV aid.
+For example A student enrolls in Welding (a 1296-hour program) and completes 700 hours.
 The student returns two (2) years later, and the instructor requires the student to retake the entire program.
-The student could not complete the program in 150% (1944 hours) as 1296 + 700 = 1996 hours.
+The student could not complete the program in 150% (1944 hours) as 1296 +700 = 1996 hours.
 Therefore, this student would not be eligible for Title IV aid upon re-entry.

-I. Notification
+J. Notification